nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/cloud_wrapper.rst

 Uploading XML definition for configuration object
 -------------------------------------------------

-The application defines a proprietary ``Configuration object`` that the LwM2M server needs to be made aware of to enable the manipulation of its resources using the web console.
+The application defines a proprietary ``Configuration object`` that the LwM2M Server needs to be made aware of to enable the manipulation of its resources using the web console.
 If you are using `Coiote Device Management`_, complete the following steps to add the LwM2M object definition:

 1. Open `Coiote Device Management server`_.